gregnrobinson/hip-lab/README.md

 # HIP Lab

 ## Overview
-This repository will contain all documentation and code related to the HIP Lab in Kamapala Uganda.
+This repository will contain all documentation and code related to the HIP Lab in Kampala Uganda.

 ![hip_computer_lab](https://user-images.githubusercontent.com/26353407/123568556-97635a80-d792-11eb-89d6-adbe36be82cf.png)